itsgabrielu/ts-utils/src/misc/coin-change/README.md

 # Bottom up method

-We create a table where for each row, each coin denomination is subtracted with all possible subamounts including the main amount in an sorted by subamount in an ascending order, then coin denomination in a descending order.
-We only handle the next subamounts that are positive integers or zero.
-All minimum amounts are stored in `Record<Amount, CoinSelectionLength> dp`.
+We create a table where for each row, each coin denomination is subtracted with all possible subamounts inclusive of the amount.
+The subamounts are sorted in an ascending order, then coin denomination in a descending order.
+We then handle the next subamounts that are positive integers or zero.
+All minimum coin selection lengths are stored in a hashmap like data structure (in this case, JavaScript object `Record<Amount, CoinSelectionLength>` named `dp` as used below) as it calculates every subamount towards the final amount.

-For the test case `{ coins: [1, 2, 5], amount: 11, output: 3 }`:
+Illustrating the test case `{ coins: [1, 2, 5], amount: 11, output: 3 }`, we can then slowly work out the minimum length once `subamount === amount`.

 | Subamount | Coin | Next Subamount (Subamount - Coin) | Action   | Existing Min Length for Next Subamount | Min Length for Next Subamount to consider | Action                        |
 | --------- | ---- | --------------------------------- | -------- | -------------------------------------- | ----------------------------------------- | ----------------------------- |